andresbasilea/Sysyphus/content/Data Engineering/Apache/Apache Products/Spark/Apache Spark.md

 Open Source unified analytics engine for large-scale data processing.

+> [!abstract] Abstract
+Spark is a distributed programming model in which the user specifies *transformations*.
+Multiple transformations build up a directed acyclic graph of instructions.
+An *action* begins the process of executing that DAG.
+An action begins the process of executing the graph set of instructions by breaking it down into stages and tasks to execute across the cluster.
+The logical structures that we manipulate with transformations and actions are DataFrames and Datasets.
+To create a new DataFrame or Dataset, you call a transformation.
+To start computation or convert to native language types, you call an action.
+(Chambers, *Spark, The Definitive Guide*)

 Apache Spark has its architectural foundation in the resilient distributed dataset (RDD), a read-only multiset of data items distributed over a cluster of machines, maintained in a fault tolerant way.

 Apache Spark workflow is managed as a DAG, where Nodes represent RDDs and edges operations on RDDs.